lastguru-net/emp/content/posts/2025/getting-started.md

 Sample event.
 Please visit us.
 ```

+### Editing with PagesCMS (Optional)

+If you prefer a more user-friendly editing experience (especially for non-technical editors), you can manage your EMP content with [**PagesCMS**](https://pagescms.org/).
+PagesCMS connects to your GitHub repository and provides a browser-based editor for Markdown content.
+Changes are saved back to the repository as commits, which then trigger your normal deployment pipeline (e.g., Cloudflare Pages rebuilds automatically).

 ### Header Variables

 The header contains metadata for the post or page.
 Supported variables (all optional except **title** and **date** for posts):